 Metallic epoxy installation

-Metallic epoxy coatings are installed in the same manner as any other multi-coat system with the exception of the additional process of having to manipulate the pigment in the metallic coat.
-Because of this they do need a minimum of two people to install the metallic coat however.
+Metallic epoxy coatings are installed in the same manner as any other multi-coat system, with the exception of the additional process of having to manipulate the pigment in the metallic coat or adding metallic solvents.
+If you are thinking about applying a floor coating yourself, you will need a minimum of two people due to the time constraints involved with these steps.

 Most metallic coats are applied with a notched trowel or squeegee and then back rolled with a 3/8” roller or looped roller to provide for a thicker film.
 This allows for the metallic pigments to be moved around throughout the epoxy.
-Because of the thicker coat, a gallon will only go about 50 square feet.
+Because of the thicker coat, a gallon will only go about 50 square feet for some systems.
 As a result, someone needs to be mixing additional batches while the other person is applying the epoxy.

 It’s usually a good idea to work with a sample kit first when using solvents.
 The reason for this is that it takes a while for the solvent to react with the epoxy and you need to get a good idea of how much to introduce to get the effect that you desire.
 Once the epoxy has cured the required amount of time, you can apply your top coat of clear epoxy or polyurethane.